 Student loan performance criteria

-You must meet certain criteria to maintain eligibility for a student loan or allowance.
-If you lose eligibility, there are steps to take to recover it.
+You must meet certain criteria to remain eligible for a Student Loan or Student Allowance.
+If you lose eligibility, there are steps to regain it.

 Student loan performance criteria overview

 The assessment of performance includes courses of study that ended in 2009 or later.
-StudyLink has an online calculator to help work out your performance—and below is a rough guide to help you work out the EFTS component of your courses as 1 EFTS is the equivalent of 120 points.
+StudyLink has an online calculator to help you access your eligibility.
+The table below provides a rough guide to help you calculate the EFTS component of your courses, based on 1 EFTS being equivalent to 120 points.

 Point per paperEFTS (rounded)